Curriculum & Online Resources » STEM Programs

 STEM Expo / Demonstration

 CS Stem Exposition is an event designed to encourage students to showcase the results of their stem studies and their science work.
+The purpose of the exposition is to apply knowledge and understanding of science, technology, engineering and math to conduct in-depth, “real-world” investigations and offer another venue for students to practice their presentation skills.

 Design Contest